-As management of Bristol Community College, we offer readers of our financial statements, this narrative overview, and analysis of the financial activities of Bristol Community College for the fiscal years ended June 30, 2016 and 2015.
+As management of Bristol Community College, we offer readers of our financial statements, this narrative overview, and analysis of the financial activities of Bristol Community College for the fiscal year ended June 30, 2017 and 2016.
 This discussion has been prepared by management and should be read in conjunction with the College's basic financial statements and footnotes.
 Responsibility for the completeness and fairness of this information rests with the College.